Market Analysts see Rithm Capital Corp. [RITM] gaining to $12. Time to buy?

 Sponsored

+The stocks have a year to date performance of 20.44 percent and weekly performance of 4.68 percent.
+The stock has been moved at 11.31 percent over the last six months.
+The stock has performed 5.81 percent around the most recent 30 days and changed 23.15 percent over the most recent 3-months.

-Compared to the average trading volume of 3.77M shares, RITM reached a trading volume of 4895119 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.77M shares, RITM reached to a volume of 3831686 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RITM shares is $11.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RITM stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.